jma280/claude-use-cases/labor-and-delivery/README.md

 Rather than take scattered notes or try to remember everything, I asked Claude to build a tracker while we were sitting in the room.
 No pre-planning.
 No spec.
 Just: "can you help me track every time a nurse scans something?"

-What followed was about 3 hours of iterative building entirely through conversation, while actively observing what was happening in the room.
+What followed was about an hour of iterative building entirely through conversation, while actively observing what was happening in the room.

 ---